It doesn’t take a business expert to know that one way or another, you can launch a product.

 Using the answer to this question will help you know wherein the user’s journey you must intervene to help them reach their “Aha!” moments.

-You already should be aware of the pain points of the users, and the points where they might need help; after all the user testing you have done.
+You already should be aware of the pain points of the users, and the points where they might need help; after all the user testing and software testing you have done.
 If you haven’t yet, what are you waiting for?